f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/azure/README.md

 8. If encountered MarketPurchaseEligibility error while deploying template - Check the availability of bigip , bigiq etc
         Eg: For Big ip:
         Get-AzureRmMarketplaceTerms -Publisher "f5-networks" -Product "f5-big-ip-byol" -Name "f5-big-all-1slot-byol" | Set-AzureRmMarketplaceTerms -Accept
-9. If cloud provider test connection fails .
-Check whether the service prinicpal associated with application has all requried permissions , if yes and yet cloud provider connection is unsuccessful try to restart the VM's and check again.
+9. If cloud provider test connection fails.
+Check whether the service prinicpal associated with application has all requried permissions, if yes and yet cloud provider connection is unsuccessful try to restart the VM's and check again.
 10. Only one SSG is supported for deploying application through automated scripts.
 To deploy more than one SSG and associate an application with it please follow manual process for configuration.
 11. If encountered following error "message":"Value 'ip10-azureinternal-f5' used in property 'properties.dnsSettings.domainNameLabel' of resource 'ubuntu-ip-xyz' (microsoft.network/publicipaddresses) is invalid then please edit the template and change the value under loadBalancerDnsName parameter of the linkedTemplate .
 (Reason being there is an existing public ip resource with same name,hence the deployment failure)